conzent-net/conzent_wp/README.md

 Conzent CMP WordPress Cookie Banner and Cookie Policy generator.
 IAB/TCF and Google CMP Certified - Comply with the major data protection laws (GDPR, ePrivacy, CCPA, LGPD, etc.)

+== 3rd. party services ==
+When using the Conzent CMP Plugin you will communicate with our backend, where you will need to create an account.
+Its also here that you will make all layout, text and color changes.
+All your settings are placed in 2 seperate JSON files, that our script reads.
+That script uses your settings and configuration to handle the consent banner.
+We do not send or recieve any personal information. the only thing we send is your domain name and the Website key that you enter in the plugin.
+You can find our website here https://conzent.net and the privacy policy here: https://conzent.net/privacy/

+We also make it easy for you to use Google Tag Manager.
+So the only thing you need to do is to copy the GTM-xxxxxx tag from your GTM Container and we insert the same script as Google would on your website.
+It cannot get any easier.
+Also we load GTM as soon as possible so that consent is secure.
+For google see their website here https://tagmanager.google.com and their privacy policy here https://policies.google.com/privacy?gl=DK&hl=en-US

 == Key Features ==

 – **Automatic scanning**: Single-click automatic scanning and categorization of cookies.